astropy/astropy/docs/table/construct_table.rst

                Astropy ``Table`` class or subclass
           copy : bool
-               Copy input data (True) or return a reference (False) **kwargs : dict
+               Copy input data (True) or return a reference (False) strict_copy : bool, optional
+               Raise an exception if copy is False but reference is not possible
+          **kwargs : dict, optional
-               Additional keyword args, not currently used.
+               Additional keyword args (ignored currently)
           """
+          if kwargs:
+              warnings.warn('unexpected keyword args {}'.format(kwargs))

           cols = list(self.values())
           names = list(self.keys())

-          # If returning a reference to existing data (copy=False), make sure
+          # If returning a reference to existing data (copy=False) and
-          # that each column is a numpy ndarray.
-If a column is a Python list or
+          # strict_copy=True, make sure that each column is a numpy ndarray.
-          # tuple then it must be copied for representation in an astropy Table.
+          # If a column is a Python list or tuple then it must be copied for
+          # representation in an astropy Table.

-          if not copy:
+          if not copy and strict_copy:
               for name, col in zip(names, cols):
                   if not isinstance(col, np.ndarray):
                       raise ValueError('cannot have copy=False because column {} is '